 - Insertion of wound drains (plastic tubings) near the pubic hairline for evacuation of residual blood to prevent blood clot accumulation.

 - Closure of the abdominal fat and skin in layers and skin dressing.
-Patient is rest in a Jack-Knife position (abdomen is flexed)
+The patient is at rest in a Jack-Knife position (abdomen is flexed)

 - Surgical duration : 4-5 hours